Kingston Arms Pub Cambridge

 In November 1981 Barbara and Bob Wilson took on The Kingston.
 In October 1986 Greene King passed the pub to Norwich Brewery (aka Watneys).
 Barbara maintained her local connections with a 4 year stint at the Six Bells Covent Garden.

-By spring 2000, Camra’s ALE magazine reported Lidstones Brewery were operating the pub.
+By spring 2000, Camra’s ALE magazine reported Lidstones Brewery were to operate the pub.

 Alas the arrangement was short lived.
 In 2003 Lidstones relocated to Wensleydale.
 However The Kingston continued to establish itself as a destination pub noted for it’s conviviality and quality liquid refreshment.